hurben/RNAseqPipeline_SungLab/README.md

 ------------
 Contact: hur.benjamin@mayo.edu

-If you are not working at mforge, you might have to change some directories
+If you are not working at mforge, you might have to change some directories for "data.locations"

 ### Intended Workflow 1 > 2 > 3 > 4